epfl-ada/ada-2024-project-awesomedataanalysts/README.md

 #### Task 3 : Identifying Key Complaints

 To better understand the attributes we extract in task 2, we classify the extracted features using the [bart-large-mnli](https://huggingface.co/facebook/bart-large-mnli) model into the following categories : appearance, aroma, palate and taste.
 To identify key insights into users' dislikes, we aggregate and visualize beer characteristics and criticism by brewery location and beer style.
-We also tried to aggregate by alcohol content by first discretizing into intervals, but the results were not conclusive.
+We also tried to aggregate by alcohol content by first discretizing into intervals, but the results were not satisfactory.

 #### Timeline
 - 15.11 Load and clean the data, do the pre-analysis